IBM-Bluemix-Docs/mass-data-migration/how-to-migrate-netezza-to-dashdb-using-mdms.md

 The Mass Data Migration Service (MDMS) can be used to migrate large Netezza databases to DashDB.

 This document describes:
-- the Netezza tools to determine the amount of data to be transferred to MDMS
+- the Netezza tools to determine the amount of data to be transferred via the Mass Data Migration Service,
-- the commands to export the data into the MDMS device.
+- the commands to export the data into the Mass Data Migration device.

 ## Database Sizing
 1. From [IBM Support: Fix Central - Netezza Tools](https://www-945.ibm.com/support/fixcentral/options?selectionBean.selectedTab=find&selection=ibm%2fInformation+Management%3bPureData+System+for+Analytics%3bibm%2fInformation+Management%2fNetezza+Tools){:new_window} download the appropriate Netezza Tools version that corresponds to your Netezza instance.